ruhulali/soccer_analysis/README.md

 # Soccer Analysis FC
 **_Objective:_**

-To analyse accessable soccer data on web and present insights based on metrics.
+To analyse accessable soccer data on web and present insights based on it.
-Analysis of top leagues, players, matches, player comparison etc by web scraping using Python, cleaning and visualizing in Power BI.
+Analysis of top leagues, players, matches, player comparison etc by using Python and Power BI.
-Data taken mainly from fbref.com as of now.

 _**Dashboard Links:**_